APPFL/APPFL/README.md

 APPFL is primarily composed of the following six technical components

 * Aggregator: APPFL supports several popular algorithms to aggregate one or several client local models.
-* Scheduler: APPFL supports several synchronous, asynchronous, and semi-asynchronous scheduling algorithms at the server-side to deal with different arrival times of client local models.
+* Scheduler: APPFL supports several synchronous and asynchronous scheduling algorithms at the server-side to deal with different arrival times of client local models.
 * Trianer: APPFL supports several client local trainers for various training tasks.
 * Privacy: APPFL supprots several global/local differential privacy schemes.
 * Communicator: APPFL supports MPI for single-machine/cluster simulation, and gRPC and Globus Compute with authenticator for secure distributed training.